bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 curl https://${NAME}-api-gov-bc-ca.test.api.gov.bc.ca/headers
 ```

-You should get an error: "No API key found in request".
+You will get an error: `No API key found in request`.

 ### 9.5 Get an API Key

 Go to the `Namespaces` tab in the `API Services Portal`.
 Click the `Preview in Directory` link that is in the `Products` panel.

-You should see a card with the title of your Dataset that you created earlier in step 9.1.
+You will see a card with the title of your Dataset that you created earlier in step 9.1.

 Click on the title and click the `Request Access` button.

-Choose or create an `Application`, select the `Dev` environment and click the "Request Access & Continue" button.
+Choose or create an `Application`, select the `Dev` environment and click the `Request Access & Continue` button.

 The `Generate Secrets` button will generate your API Key.
 Make a note of it.

-> NOTE: An Environment can be configured be auto-approved.
+> NOTE: An Environment can be configured for auto-approval.
 For our sample `Dev`, auto-approval is enabled so the Access Manager does not need to approve the request before getting access.

 Now, when you run the command: